 Social distancing measures vary by airline.

-While many airlines initially promised they’d keep middle seats empty, some have since reversed course and resumed filling flights to capacity.
+While many airlines initially promised they’d keep middle seats empty, most have since reversed course and resumed filling flights to capacity.

 Here are links to the safety policies on major US airlines: